CapnSane/CapnSane/README.md

-## Who I am
+## Who am I?
+Where do I come from?

-_I'm Physicist, programmer, developer, and haute cuisine and tech enthusiast!_
+_I'm Physicist, programmer, developer, musician, and haute cuisine and tech enthusiast!
+I'm from the coldest capital of Brazil, named Curitiba._

 <!-- <img align="right" vertical-align="center" src="https://komarev.com/ghpvc/?username=CapnSane"/> -->